 The Pacific Northwest's power supply is expected to be close to adequate through 2020.
-The Council estimates that the likelihood of a power supply shortage in that year is close to 5 percent, which equals just under the 5-percent standard set adopted by the Council in 2011.
-By 2021, however, after the planned retirements of the Boardman and Centralia-1 coal plants (1,330 MW nameplate), the likelihood of a shortfall (also referred to as the Loss-of-load Probability or(LOLP) rises to a little over 8 percent and would lead to an inadequate supply without intermediate actions.
+The Council estimates that the likelihood of a power supply shortage in that year is close to 5 percent, which equals the 5-percent standard adopted by the Council in 2011.
+By 2021, however, after the planned retirements of the Boardman and Centralia-1 coal plants (1,330 MW nameplate), the Loss-of-load Probability (LOLP) rises to a little over 8 percent1 and would lead to an inadequate supply without intermediate actions.

 These results are based on a probabilistic analysis that examines the operation of the power supply over thousands of different combinations of river runoff volume, wind generation, forced outage and temperature for the 2020/21 operating years.
-However, in each case, the underlying demand was set to the Council's medium forecast and the availability of market supplyimports from the southwest was also set to a fixed value.
-If demand growth were to vary from the medium forecast or if the availability of imports were to change, the LOLP could drop as low as one percent or rise as high as 17 percent.
-The availability of imports depends not only on surplus generating capability in the southwest but also on the south-to-north transmission capacity.
-Currently, the limiting factor during winter months is the transmission capacity.
-Resource adequacy is assessed every year because the power supply is dynamic, in the sense that factors such as demand and import availability can change unexpectedly.
+However, in each case, the underlying demand was set to the Council's medium forecast and the availability of market supply from the southwest was also set to a fixed value.
 Varying the underlying load from the Council's low to high forecast changes the LOLP from 3 percent to 7 percent, respectively.
 Varying the amount of market supply from zero to the full south-to-north intertie transfer capability changes the LOLP from 13 percent to 1 percent, respectively.
 If load growth or market availability were to change significantly, conclusions about the adequacy of the power supply for both 2020 and 2021 would change accordingly.
 This is precisely the reason this analysis is revisited every year.

-The results above assume that the region will continue to acquire energy efficiency savings as targeted in the Council's Sixth Power Plan, which amount to about 1,700 average megawatts through 2020.
-While no immediate other resource acquisitionsactions are required to maintain adequacy through 2020, the region will likely have to take some actionsplan for additional resources before prior to 2021 when the two coal plants are retired.
+While no immediate actions are required to maintain adequacy through 2020, the region will likely have to take some actions prior to 2021 when the two coal plants are retired.
 Actions to bring the 2021 power supply into compliance with the Council's standard will vary depending on the types of new generating resources or demand reduction programs that are considered.
 For example, adding 1,150 megawatts of gas-fired generation would bring the LOLP back to 5 percent.
+Alternatively, lowering the 2021 annual load by about 850 average megawatts should do the same.